Get the latest in kids' media, tech, and news right to your inbox

 5 Ways to Find a Healthy Balance of Media and Technology

 Be a role model.
 When kids are around, set an example by using media the way you want them to use it.
-Keep mobile devices away from the dinner table, turn the TV off when it's not being watched, and use a DVR to record shows to watch later.
+Keep mobile devices away from the dinner table (learn about our Device-Free Dinner initiative), turn the TV off when it's not being watched, and use a DVR to record shows to watch later.

 Start good habits early.
 The secret to healthy media use is to establish time limits and stick to them.
 Start when your kids are young by setting screen limits that work for your family's needs and schedule.
 And don't just talk the talk -- walk the walk!

 Use media together.
 Whenever you can, watch, play, and listen with your kids.
 Ask them what they think of the content.
 Share your values, and help kids relate what they learn in the media to events and other activities in which they're involved.
 With older kids, you can draw them out by sharing stuff from your Facebook and Instagram accounts.